owen-d/scatterbrain/README.md

 #### For Cursor

-Add to your Cursor MCP configuration:
+Once installed, all you need to do is add the following to your Cursor MCP configuration:

 ```json
 {